echo2echo/Perl-Web-Images/README.md

 This script is for someone (a photographer for example) who would like to display web pages of images paginated into separate sheets/pages.

+[Visit this link](https://joelrader.net/cgi-bin/galleries/) to see a demo of the script in action.

 This script requires a web server with a cgi-bin that runs perl.
 Your server may require installing the Perl modules CGI and POSIX
 There are several methods to install these modules.